dl1bz/NepControl100W/README.md

 </code>
 Don't forget to define your WiFi credentials in the <config.h>

-My mod is only allowed under this condition, because my mod remove the protection, which is causing the issue with SSB.
-A wrong band selection can damage the LPF capacitors !
 <hr>
 If you want to use my mod, you confirm the following:<BR>
 No guarantee, no warranty !<BR>